Florida's COVID-19 Cases Are Spiking, and Disney Employees Want the Reopening Pushed Back

-Although everyone is itching to get back to some semblance of normalcy amid the coronavirus pandemic, the virus hasn't gone away and there's no vaccine as of yet, which complicates states' phased reopenings.
-In Florida, Walt Disney World opened Disney Springs on May 20 and plans on reopening half of its parks on July 11, but some park employees are pushing for the reopening to be delayed.
+Original Story: Although everyone is itching to get back to some semblance of normalcy amid the coronavirus pandemic, the virus hasn’t gone away and there’s no vaccine as of yet, which complicates states’ phased reopenings.
+In Florida, Walt Disney World began the reopening of Disney Springs on May 20.
+The resort plans on beginning a phased reopening of its parks on July 11, but some park employees are pushing for it to be delayed.

-On June 22, the state saw its highest single-day coronavirus record with more than 4,000 new cases, and is currently reporting over 100,000 cases throughout the state.
-In an online petition on MoveOn.org called "Protect our Magic Makers: Don't Open Theme Parks Until it's Safe," Katie Belisle, an Attractions Hostess at Disney, argues that the state is "backtracking from where we originally were."
+On June 22, Florida saw its biggest single-day rise in coronavirus cases, with more than 4,000 new diagnoses, and the state’s currently reporting over 100,000 cases.
+In an online petition on MoveOn.org called “Protect Our Magic Makers: Don’t Open Theme Parks Until It’s Safe,” Katie Belisle, an attractions hostess at Disney, argues that the state is “backtracking from where we originally were.”

-The petition, which is addressed to Mayors Buddy Dyer and Jerry Demings directly and has over 7,500 signatures at press time, is hoping for 8,000 total signatures.
-In it, Katie argues that keeping theme park employees and park guests safe is the number one priority of the staff in any theme park.
+The petition, which is addressed to Orlando Mayor Buddy Dyer and Orange County Mayor Jerry Demings and has over 7,500 signatures at press time, is hoping for 8,000 total signatures.
+In it, Katie argues that keeping theme park employees and guests safe should be the number one priority of the staff in any theme park.

-Since Disney Springs's reopening, numerous health and safety precautions have been put into place in the dining, shopping, and entertainment district.
+Ahead of Disney Springs’s reopening, numerous health and safety precautions were put into place in the dining, shopping, and entertainment district.
 Employees and guests (3 and older) are required to wear a face covering and temperature checks of every single guest are completed upon entering.
-Physical distancing practices have been put into place, and there's an increased focus on sanitation and cleanliness throughout the area.
-All of the above precautions and regulations — in addition to the cancelation of any shows, parades, and events that draw large crowds (such as Mickey's Not-So-Scary Halloween Party) — will be the case within the parks upon their reopenings as well.
+Physical-distancing practices were put into place, as was an increased focus on sanitation and cleanliness throughout the area.
+All of the above precautions and regulations – in addition to the cancellations of any shows, parades, and events that draw large crowds (such as Mickey’s Not-So-Scary Halloween Party) – will be in place within the parks upon their reopenings as well.